wazo-platform/wazo-doc/source/ecosystem/devices.rst

 Devices
 *******

-In Wazo, there is two kind of devices:
+The supported devices are expected to work across upgrades and phone features should work on the latest version.

 .. toctree::
    :maxdepth: 1

-   official_devices
-   community_devices

-The officially supported devices will be supported across upgrades and phone features are guaranteed to be supported on the latest version.

-The community supported devices are only supported by the community.
-In other words, maintenance, bug, corrections and features are developed by members of the Wazo community.
-Wazo does not officially endorse support for these devices.
+   supported_devices

-The next topics lists the officially and community supported devices.
-For each vendor, a table shows the various features supported by Wazo.
+The supported devices page lists, for each vendor, a table that shows the various features supported by Wazo.
 Here's an example:

 +--------------------------------------------+---------+---------+--------------+